vexx32/vexx32.github.io/_posts/2018-11-29-Dynamic-ValidateSet.md

-If you're writing for Windows PowerShell, I think a much more _effective_ alternative is to combine `[ArgumentCompleter()]` and `[ValidateScript()]` in order to mimic the effect of a `[ValidateSet()]` but give you the ability to run PowerShell script in order to determine the available vales.
+If you're writing for Windows PowerShell, I think a much more _effective_ alternative is to combine `[ArgumentCompleter()]` and `[ValidateScript()]` in order to mimic the effect of a `[ValidateSet()]` but give you the ability to run PowerShell script in order to determine the available values.

 ## Let's See an Example